 Building demolitions and renovations containing Asbestos

 Some types of building renovation, demolition work or earthworks require Council consent before work starts.
-Where asbestos material or naturally occurring asbestos is present, Council will place general conditions about safe work practices for asbestos on the consent requiring compliance with relevant Australian Standards, Occupational Health and Safety Regulations and Guidelines.
+Where asbestos material or naturally occurring asbestos is present, Council will place general conditions about safe work practices for asbestos on the consent requiring compliance with relevant Australian Standards, Work Health and Safety Regulations and Guidelines.

 Check with your builder to ensure they are licensed to dispose of asbestos.
 For advice about how to remove, handle and store bonded asbestos visit www.asbestosawareness.com.au.